Last Updated: November 17, 2022 9:29:25 AM PST

 UCSD-Kaltura Data Retention Policy

-- If your Kaltura media has not been viewed for 2 years, the entry's flavors will be deleted.
+- If your Kaltura media has not been viewed for 2 years, the entry's flavors (alternate quality versions) will be deleted.
 The source (the original file that was uploaded to Kaltura) will remain.
 The system will send you an email warning you that this will occur one week prior to the 2-year mark.

 - If your Kaltura media has not been viewed for 4 years, the entry will be deleted entirely.
 The system will send you an email warning you that this will occur one week prior to the 4-year mark.